karthiklsarma/cedar-engine/README.md

 * Execute
 > /bin/cedar

-## To build and run project on docker container:
+## To build and run project on docker container on local:
 From Root Directory:
 ### To build
 * Execute